ShuKar99/ElementaryGraph_Algos/README.md

 # ElementaryGraph_Algos
 Implemented various graph algorithms.
-From BFS, DFS to Djikstra and Prim
+From BFS, DFS to Kruskal and Prim

 Module 1